 A native of the West Coast of Scotland, and, like so many other librarians, a graduate in English Language and Literature, Anne Welsh qualified in Wales, completing a SCONUL traineeship at St Deiniol’s Library and the National Library of Wales and a Masters in Information and Library Studies at University of Wales, Aberystwyth.
 Her Masters thesis was a study of the publisher W&R Chambers, and marked a brief return to her roots before moving to London.
 She has been a librarian for quarter of a century, mostly working in small, special libraries.

 Although she has held other roles, as a deputy librarian, library manager and as an academic, cataloguing is her abiding passion professionally, combining as it does the intellectual challenges of analysing a work’s key attributes and communicating them in a way that will help it be reached by people who want or need it.
 She has worked in the medical and legal sectors as well as in traditional special collections, always with a focus on improving the quality of the metadata and the ways in which it is used.

 The way people make, share and interact with books fascinates her, and brought her to work closely with a number of book artists, and to document the personal libraries of individuals whose surviving families were unsure what, exactly, they had inherited.
-It was wanting to focus on more of this kind of work that led her to set up Beginning Cataloguing as a business.
-She is always delighted to hear from people who don’t know what to do with their archives and / or personal collections, and promises a discrete service tailored to meet individual circumstances.
+She operates a private librarian practice alongside her metadata consultancy and writing.
+This is currently fully booked and closed to new clients.

 Page last updated 29 January 2021.

-* Beginning Cataloguing’s training services are provided through Teachable, who manage all the payments and data storage for the Beginning Cataloguing Online School.
+* You can view our privacy notice at https://beginningcataloguing.com/privacy-notice.
+Please note: Beginning Cataloguing’s training services are provided through Teachable, who manage all the payments and data storage for the Beginning Cataloguing Online School.
 You can read Teachable’s security overview here.
 Beginning Cataloguing’s mailing list subscription and storage is provided by TinyLetter.